 - Turnaround time –

 For a particular process, an important criteria is how long it takes to execute that process.
-The time elapsed from the time of submission of a process to the time of completion is known as turnaround time.
-Turn-around time is the sum of times spent waiting to get into memory, waiting in ready queue, executing in CPU and waiting for I/O.
+The time elapsed from the time of submission of a process to the time of completion is known as the turnaround time.
+Turn-around time is the sum of times spent waiting to get into memory, waiting in ready queue, executing in CPU, and waiting for I/O.